akanksha106-code/s3-sebsite/README.md

-# My Portfolio Website
+# Portfolio Website

-This is my personal portfolio website showcasing my DevOps skills and projects.
+A static portfolio website showcasing my DevOps journey and projects.

 ## Technologies Used
 - HTML5